atchiraju1975/conference/README.md

 2. download the project and build

-3. this uses tomcat (not built in) but a local/remote deployment
+3. this uses tomcat (not built in) but a local/remote deployment so deployables are set as war package